opensafely-core/actions-registry/uv-recipes-readme.md

 - This recipe updates all dependencies to their latest compatible versions, as defined by the `UV_EXCLUDE_NEWER` timestamp.
 By default, this is the `exclude-newer` timestamp in the lockfile.
-- If `UV_EXCLUDE_NEWER` is set to a timestamp, it will be used as the new timestamp cutoff and written into the lockfile.
+- If `UV_EXCLUDE_NEWER` is set to a timestamp, it will be used as the new global timestamp cutoff and written into the lockfile.
-- If the `date` parameter is passed, a new timestamp cutoff is calculated and will be written into the lockfile.
+- If the `date` parameter is passed, a new global timestamp cutoff is calculated and will be written into the lockfile.
 (Example usage: `just update-dependencies "7 days ago"`.)
 - If both `UV_EXCLUDE_NEWER` and the `date` parameter are passed, `UV_EXCLUDE_NEWER` will have precedence.
 - If the lockfile timestamp is newer than a user-specified timestamp (via `UV_EXCLUDE_NEWER` or the `date` parameter), the lockfile timestamp will have precedence.
 (E.g., on April 8th, if the lockfile timestamp is set to April 7th, and the user runs `just update-dependencies "7 days ago"`, April 7th will be used as the cutoff rather than April 1st.)
+- Package-specific timestamps in the existing lockfile will be respected if they are newer than the specified global cutoff, and discarded if they are older.